-Sails in the Desert Uluru
+5 Star Sails In The Desert Uluru

-5 Star Sails in the Desert Uluru in the Red Centre of Australia a short 10-15 minute drive from Ayers Rock Airport or 4-5 hour drive from Alice Springs.
+5 Star Sails in the Desert Uluru in the Red Centre of Australia a short 10-15 minute drive from Ayers Rock Airport or a 4-5 hour drive from Alice Springs.

-For a 5 Star Sails in the Desert experience go to Sails In the Desert Uluru Red Centre
+For a 5-Star Sails in the Desert experience go to Sails In the Desert Uluru Red Centre

 Visiting the Red Centre is a special experience.
 Be sure to allow 3 or 4 nights if you can to see and do what’s on offer.

 We took the drinks and canapes option which is an alternative to the more expensive Sounds of Silence Dinner if you’d prefer to save your dollars for another activity.

-Must do daytime activities include:
+Must-do daytime activities include:

 A Helicopter over Uluru and/or Kata Tjuta Uluru on its own is 15 minutes or 30 minutes to see both.
 Seeing them from the air gives an appreciation of their size and uniqueness from each other.

 A sunrise walk of the base of Uluru (10.6km ) takes approx. 3.5 -5 hours to complete.
 You can do this on your own or learn all about the indigenous culture by taking a tour.
-AAT Kings operate with groups of 40-50.
-For a more personalised experience, I prefer the sister company Seit Outback Australia who operate with much smaller groups of approx.
+AAT Kings operate in groups of 40-50.
+For a more personalized experience, I prefer the sister company Seit Outback Australia which operates with much smaller groups of approx.

 If time permits make the 40-minute drive over to Kata Tjuta.
 AAT Kings and Seit Outback Australia also take groups here by coach.
 If you are self-drive and exploring yourself, be sure to allow time for the 7.4km Valley of the Winds walk (3-4 hours).
-If limited for time take the shorter Walpa Gorge (2.7km) option.
+If limited in time take the shorter Walpa Gorge (2.7km) option.